SenaThenu/senaverse-blog/clrlrqtf0000209jualop3z9c.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1705740924862/5d02d99a-58e1-47aa-a0a6-6b23821f72a1.jpeg?height=512 align="center")

-**The Golden Rule**: Never launch your product immediately after finishing it!
+**A Rule of Thumb**: Never launch your product immediately after finishing it!
 Instead, you must create a conversation around your product, attract people and capture their interest!

 If you need some real-world examples,